LazarisIRL/iso2usb/README.md

 # iso2usb
-Streams an ISO URL directly to a USB
+Makes a bootable USB from an ISO URL